odoo/documentation/website/publish/multi_website.rst

 The other options are global and apply to all your websites.

-Manage domain names
+Manage Domain Names
 ===================

-As said earlier, your websites can either share the same domain name or use a specific one.
+As mentioned earlier, your websites can either share the same domain name or use a specific one.
 If you share it and want to adapt the content per region, set country groups in the setting of each website.
 Visitors will be redirected to the right website using GeoIP.